NamtaoProductions/Decapsulate-com/episodes/001-pilot-writing-and-mental-health.md

 ---
 episode: 1
-title: "Pilot: Writing & Mental Health"
+title: "Pilot Teaser: On Writing & Mental Health"
 date: 2024-08-30
-description: "In this first episode, Tris and Robin introduce themselves and share tips for writing podcasts, blogs, videos and how to survive inside a creative brain."
+description: In this patreon-only pilot, Tris and Robin introduce themselves and share tips for writing podcasts, blogs, videos and how to survive inside a creative brain.
 keywords:
   - writing
   - technology